 Tumor markers are produced by tumor cells.
 The laboratory tests can detect these in body secretions: blood, urine, cerebrospinal fluid, feces.
 These tests are recommended if there are any complaints or symptoms that raise the possibility of a tumor.

 If the tumor marker test is performed before the tumor therapy, the monitoring of the parameter is suitable for monitoring the effectiveness of the therapy, and for indicating the recurrence of the tumor.

 A negative test result (the tumor marker concentration is in the normal range) does not necessarily indicate a tumor-free condition, as a positive result does not necessarily indicate cancer.

 In the case of positivity, only further tests can determine the presence of a cancerous lesion.
-The most common type of cancer, colon cancer screening is also possible with a laboratory test of blood and stool samples (Septin 9).

 Please note that the test results do not mean a diagnosis, it is the responsibility of your doctor to evaluate the results and establish the diagnosis.